Background pattern

 • You may be allergic (hypersensitive) to immunoglobulins without knowing it.

-However, real allergic reactions are extremely rare.
-These may occur even if you have previously received human immunoglobulins and tolerated them well.
-This may occur especially if you have developed antibodies against IgA immunoglobulins.
-In these extremely rare cases, allergic reactions may occur, such as a sudden drop in blood pressure or shock (see also section 4 "Possible adverse reactions").
+However, actual allergic reactions are very rare.
+These can occur even if you have previously received human immunoglobulins and tolerated them well.
+This can happen especially if you have developed antibodies against IgA immunoglobulins.
+In these very rare cases, allergic reactions, such as a sudden drop in blood pressure or shock, may occur (see also section 4 "Possible side effects").

-• In extremely rare cases, a transfusion-related acute lung injury (TRALI) may occur after administering immunoglobulins.
-This will result in the accumulation of fluid in the air spaces of the lungs (non-cardiogenic pulmonary edema) unrelated to the heart.
-You will recognize TRALI by severe difficulty breathing (dyspnea), blue skin (cyanosis), abnormally low oxygen levels in the blood (hypoxia), low blood pressure (hypotension), and increased body temperature (fever).
-Symptoms usually appear during or within 6 hours after receiving the treatment.
+• In very rare cases, a transfusion-related acute lung injury (TRALI) may occur after administering immunoglobulins.
+This will lead to fluid accumulation in the air spaces of the lungs (non-cardiogenic pulmonary edema).
+You will recognize TRALI by severe difficulty breathing (respiratory distress), blue-tinged skin (cyanosis), abnormally low oxygen levels in the blood (hypoxia), decreased blood pressure (hypotension), and increased body temperature (fever).
+Symptoms usually appear during or within 6 hours after receiving treatment.

-?Inform your doctor or healthcare professional immediately if you notice these reactions during the Privigen infusion.
-They will decide whether to slow down the infusion rate or stop it completely.
+Tell your doctor or healthcare professional immediately if you notice these reactions during the infusion of Privigen.
+He or she will decide whether to reduce the infusion rate or stop the infusion altogether.

 Blood tests

-• Inform your doctor about your treatment with Privigen before blood tests are performed.
+• Tell your doctor about your treatment with Privigen before you have any blood tests.

 After receiving Privigen, the results of certain blood tests (serological tests) may be altered for some time.